Join us for an adventure in flavor!

 What is Kung Pao Chicken?

 Tonight I feel like something fiery.
 I love spicy food, from Jamaican Jerk to Hunan Shrimp to fiery Salsa Taquera.
 That’s why I’m thinking Kung Pao style chicken.
-This authentic dish, sometimes called as Gong Bao, is from the Sichuan province, known for its spicy food.
+This authentic dish, sometimes called Gong Bao, is from the Sichuan province, known for its spicy food.

-They often use the Sichuan peppercorn, which gives a mouth numbing effect when eaten raw.
-You can find them in Asian stores.
 Otherwise, just your regular dry red chilies are enough to reach for that glass of water if you are spice intolerant, like some members of my family.

 And no, I’m not talking about Jason here, he can take more heat than me… so we are well matched in that aspect.